 This is a more granular way to control how your branch affects your pipeline.

-Notice that we recommend you follow the first method of having multiple simple pipelines with different branch expressions in the trigger dialog, instead of having a single complex pipeline that is using step conditionals.
-Remember that in Codefresh you can create as many pipeline as you want for a single project instead of being limited to 1 pipeline per project.
+We recommend you follow the first method of having multiple simple pipelines with different branch expressions in the trigger dialog, instead of having a single complex pipeline using step conditions.
+Remember that in Codefresh you can create as many pipelines as you want for a single project instead of being limited to one pipeline per project.

-The big power of Codefresh becomes evident when you realize that you can have extra pipelines that respond to specific Pull Request events.
-For example you can have a specific pipeline that runs only when a Pull Request is opened for the first time or when a Pull Request is closed.
+The power of Codefresh becomes evident when you realize that you can have extra pipelines that respond to specific PR events.
+For example, you can have a specific pipeline that runs only when a PR is opened for the first time or when a PR is closed.

-You can see all supported Pull Request events in the trigger dialog.
+You can see all supported PR events in the trigger dialog.

-You can select multiple Pull Request events for a single pipeline, or have multiple pipelines that respond to individual Pull Request events.
-There is no right or wrong answer as it mostly depends on how your team is handling Pull Requests
+You can select multiple pull request events for a single pipeline, or have multiple pipelines that respond to individual pull request events.
+There is no right or wrong answer as it mostly depends on how your team handles pull requests.

 The most useful events are: